-- (i) However, an emergency rule may become effective immediately upon filing or at a stated time less than ten (10) days after filing if the agency finds that this effective date is necessary because of imminent peril to the public health, safety, or welfare. - (ii) The agency's finding, a brief statement of the reasons for the finding, and the financial impact statement shall be filed with the rule. - (B) The agency shall take appropriate measures to make emergency rules known to the persons who may be affected by the emergency rules. - (h) A rule adopted after June 30, 1967, is not valid unless adopted and filed in substantial compliance with this section.
+- (i) However, an emergency rule may become effective immediately upon filing or at a stated time less than ten (10) days after filing if the agency finds that this effective date is necessary because of imminent peril to the public health, safety, or welfare. - (ii) The agency's finding, a brief statement of the reasons for the finding, and the financial impact statement shall be filed with the rule. - (B) The agency shall take appropriate measures to make emergency rules known to the persons who may be affected by the emergency rules. - (3) To ensure that the Code of Arkansas Rules is updated when a rule goes into effect, the Secretary of State shall work with the Bureau of Legislative Research to implement and maintain a system that notifies the Bureau of Legislative Research when a final rule is filed with the Secretary of State, including without limitation notification of the date the final rule: - (A) Was filed with the Secretary of State; and - (B) Will become effective. - (h) A rule adopted after June 30, 1967, is not valid unless adopted and filed in substantial compliance with this section.